iifl-logo

 OPPORTUNITIES AND THREATS

-With the resilient economic outlook driven by consumption demand, the current market situation presents a mix of opportunities for our Company.
-We are witnessing an ever-expanding demand for our pumps and valves, and we are well-positioned to capitalize on it.
-Our strategic expansion plans to expand in untapped potential geographies, focus market approach and foraying into new business segments will further strengthen our market presence.
-Identifying emerging opportunities and diversifying our product offerings into new market segments, such as Hydrogen, firefighting and railways will unlock further growth potential.
-Additionally, our dedication to the aftermarket segment, through readily available spares and on-demand service, fosters long-term customer relationships and opens up valuable revenue streams.
+The resilient economic outlook, driven by robust consumption demand, presents a mix of opportunities for our company.
+We are witnessing an ever-expanding demand for our pumps and valves, and we are well-positioned to capitalize on this trend.
+Our strategic expansion plans, including entry into untapped geographies and a focused market approach, will further strengthen our market presence.
+Identifying emerging opportunities and diversifying our product offerings into new market segments, such as hydrogen, firefighting, and railways, will unlock further growth potential.
+Additionally, our dedication to the aftermarket segment, through readily available spares and on- demand service, fosters long-term customer relationships and opens up valuable revenue streams.

 SEGMENT WISE PERFORMANCE (Consolidated):